top of page

 • Dec 12, 2025

-• 2 min read
+• 3 min read

 The holiday season is full of magic—twinkling lights, festive events, family gatherings, and joyful traditions that children look forward to all year long.
-But for many kids, December can also bring overstimulation, schedule changes, and emotional ups and downs.
+However, for many kids, December can also bring overstimulation, schedule changes, and emotional ups and downs.

-At Prairie Kids Club, we recognize how important it is to help children feel grounded, calm, and secure during a very exciting (and sometimes overwhelming) time.
+At Prairie Kids Club, we recognize how important it is to help children feel grounded, calm, and secure during this exciting (and sometimes overwhelming) time.
 One of the best gifts we can give kids this season is the gift of mindful routines—simple, predictable habits that keep them balanced and emotionally supported.

 Why Mindful Routines Matter in December